flenniken/statictea/docs/runCommand.md

 # runBareFunction

-Handle bare function: if, if0, return, warn and log.
+Handle bare function: if, if0, return, warn, log and listLoop.
 A bare function does not assign a variable.

 ~~~
 if( true, warn("tea time")) # test